azarketa/Thermodynamics-theoretical-pills/source/Introduction.md

 (subsec_what_is_this_course_about)=
-## What Is This Course About?
+## What is this course about?

 This course, **Thermal and Fluids Engineering**, may be viewed in essence as a course on *Applied Thermodynamics*.
 That is, it takes the broad, conceptual framework of thermodynamics and translates it into a tool for understanding, modeling, and predicting how physical systems behave under change.

 Applied thermodynamics does not merely involve formulas or machines — it is a *way of reasoning* about the world.
 It asks us to see every phenomenon as part of a wider order governed by a small set of universal principles.